kepello/saleae_updi_decoder/README.md

-# saleae_updi_decoder

-UPDI Protocol
-Low Level Decoder for Saleae Logic 2 Software
+# Low Level Decoder of Microchip UPDI Protocol for Saleae Logic 2 Software

 ## UPDI Protocol
 The UPDI Protocol is used by MicroChip for their ATTINY Series of AVR 8 Bit Microcontrollers (among others).